Our ICB Bridging Course

 Bookkeeping: ICB National Certificate

-The ICB Bridging course is a course that assists students who do not meet the requirements to study ICB courses to bridge that gap so that they become eligible to study for ICB courses.
+The ICB Bridging courses online are courses that assists students who do not meet the requirements to study ICB courses to bridge that gap so that they become eligible to study for ICB courses.
 The ICB bridging course prepares non-qualifying students for ICB courses.

 Upon completion of the bridging course, students can study any one of the following ICB courses: